Ade, Indiana

 Ade is an unincorporated community in Washington Township, Newton County, in the U.S. state of Indiana.

 History

 Ade was laid out as a town in 1906.
-It was named for George Ade, an American writer, newspaper columnist, and playwright, who was born in nearby Kentland and died in nearby Brook.
+It was named for John Ade, the first recorder of Newton County and the father of George Ade, an American author and playwright.
 A post office was established at Ade in 1904, and remained in operation until it was discontinued in 1912.